orasept77/learn_myself/readme.md

 ________________________________________________________________________________________________________________________________________________

 Insertion Sort Algorithm
-This repository contains a Rust implementation of the Insertion Sort algorithm.
-Insertion Sort is a simple sorting algorithm that builds the final sorted array one item at a time.
+This repository contains a Rust implementation of [selection sort](./selection_sort.rs), which is a comparison-based sorting algorithm that builds the final sorted array one item at a time.

 Code Description